Please sign up to the pledge

 The Coalition’s aims are to:

-Once youve signed up we'll help you should you face any issues or concerns on site.
+Once you've signed up we'll help you should you face any issues or concerns on site.
 You won't have to face it on your own.
-We're all under one big umbrella, and will help each other.
+We're all under one big umbrella and will help each other.

 Each signatory expresses their support for collaborative working and the use of early intervention techniques to resolve differences before they become full blown disputes.
 Pledge signatories explicitly state their commitment to identify, control and manage potential problems and avoid getting embroiled in adversarial procedures.